tboronczyk/kiwi/README.md

 Kiwi probably won’t be useful to anyone other than me, especially at the rate I get to work on it, but my code is available as free software.
 You can do whatever you want with it under the terms of the license provided in the LICENSE file.
-Just don’t come after me if it melts down your computer.
+Oh... and don’t come after me if it melts down your computer.

 ## Code Examples